-When participating in shareholder meetings, news conferences, analysts' conferences and private meetings with any potential or current investors, analysts or any other individuals, Spokespersons must only disclose information that either (1) is not Material Information or (2) is Material Information but has previously been disclosed in a news release (i.e., has been Generally Disclosed).
+When participating in shareholder meetings, news conferences, analysts' conferences and private meetings with any potential or current investors, analysts or any other individuals, Spokespersons must not disclose any Undisclosed Material Information and must only disclose information that either (1) is not Material Information or (2) is Material Information but has previously been disclosed in a news release (i.e., has been Generally Disclosed).

-For greater clarity, acceptable topics of discussion include the Company's business prospects (subject to the provisions of this policy), the business environment, management's philosophy and long-term strategy.
+For greater clarity, acceptable topics of discussion include the Company's business prospects (subject to the provisions of this Policy), the business environment, management's philosophy and long-term strategy.

-Any selective disclosure of Undisclosed Material Information, including Earnings Guidance, is not permitted.
+Any selective disclosure of Undisclosed Material Information, including earnings guidance, is not permitted and such disclosure may constitute a breach of securities laws.